Frederick Douglass High School (Croom, Maryland): About

-The current principal is Mr. Eddie Scott.
-The July 2019 student enrollment was approximately 1,050-students in grades nine through twelve.
+The current principal is Eddie Scott.
+The July 2019 student enrollment was approximately 1,050 students in grades nine through twelve.
 The school hours are from 7:45am until 2:25pm.
 There is a mandatory uniform policy in effect at Douglass.
 The school features an International Baccalaureate (IB) Middle Years Programme (MYP) a P-TECH program as well as a school-wide America's Choice School Design signature program.

 History

-What was then Marlboro (Colored) High School opened in September 1923, in a four-room building previously designated for white high school students in Upper Marlboro.
-It was the first high school for African-Americans in Prince George's County and was funded by a fundraising effort by PGCPS Supervisor of Negro Schools Doswell E. Brooks, which began in 1922.
-Prior to the establishment of Marlboro, black students in Prince George's County attended high school in Baltimore or Washington, DC.

-The land was donated by Sheldon Sasscer.
-The former white high school building was moved onto Sasscer's land so it could be used as the new school for black children.
-During the era of legal racial segregation in schools, white students in the Upper Marlboro area attended Marlboro High School, which opened in 1921.
+Frederick Douglass High School was preceded by the Marlboro Colored High School.
 In 1935 a new building serving elementary through high school opened, and the school was given its current name.
-The present Frederick Douglass High School opened in 1959.
 The former building was converted into offices.
+The present Frederick Douglass High School campus at 8000 Croom Road opened in 1959.

-In the period 1950 to 1964, Douglass served about 33% of PGCPS black high school students; the remainder attended Fairmont Heights High School, then near Fairmount Heights, which opened in 1950.
+In the period 1950 to 1964, Douglass served about 33% of the county's Black high school students; the remainder attended Fairmont Heights High School, then near Fairmount Heights, which opened in 1950.
 Circa 1964 PGCPS ended legalized racial segregation of schools.
 When the late 1960s came, Douglass was a majority white high school because a lot of the black high school students were reassigned to schools closer to their houses.
 By 2000 Douglass returned to being majority black.

 In the early 1980s the former Douglass High was razed.
 A commemorative plaque was installed at the site in September 2000 by the Frederick Douglass High School Class of 1950.